Limaru-Minecraft/iciwi/README.md

 ### Flags
 Flags mostly determine which block the fare gate looks at for opening or closing.
 Here are the flags included with Iciwi:

-- V: Validator.
+- **V**: Validator.
 Makes the sign into a validator.
 (This mode makes the sign not cause blocks to update)
-- S: Sideways sign.
+- **S**: Sideways sign.
 Place this sign on the right-hand side block before the fare gate.
-- L: Lefty sign.
+- **L**: Lefty sign.
 Place this sign on the LEFT of the fare gate.
-- D: Double fare gate.
+- **D**: Double fare gate.
 Use 2 blocks for the fare gate.
-- R: Redstone activator.
+- **R**: Redstone activator.
 Activates the lever placed below the block that the sign is attached to.
-- E: Eye-level sign.
+- **E**: Eye-level sign.
 Place this sign 1 block above where you would normally place it.
-- F: Trapdoor fare gate.
+- **F**: Trapdoor fare gate.
 Place a trapdoor 2 blocks above this sign to use, and right-click the trapdoor to use.

 **By default (i.e. no flags), Iciwi's fare gate signs are placed on the block directly to the right of a fare gate.**